 James enjoys all aspects of veterinary medicine and surgery but has a particular interest in ultrasonography.
 He is also currently studying for a master's degree in conservation medicine.

 James has 3 dogs which keeps him busy in his free time - he enjoys hiking and camping when the weather allows!

-Sarah graduated from The Royal (Dick) School of Veterinary Studies in 2017 and worked for a period as a farm, equine and small animal vet in Cumbria.
-She decided to specialise in small animals and moved back to Edinburgh to join the team at Abercorn in January 2018.
-In her spare time, Sarah is involved with research into Veterinary Education at the University of Edinburgh.
-She also likes yoga, running and painting.
-At home she has a much loved ginger cat called Dinky.
+Christine graduated from the Royal (Dick) School of Veterinary Studies in 2017 and worked for a period down South as a small animal Veterinary surgeon.
+She decided to relocate back to Edinburgh to join the team at Abercorn in March 2019.
+She enjoys all aspects of small animal medicine and in her spare time is a keen runner!

 Rachel Sibbald RVN C&G CertVNES

 Joint Head Nurse